Life is all about growth isn’t it? Personal growth. Spiritual growth. Growth in all areas of life.

-It is an unending prayer, not knowing what the process will hold… or how long it will take.
+It is an unending prayer, not knowing what the process will hold or how long it will take.

 With tears streaming down my face, as God showed me each of these things through many days of personal time with Him, I can say that I’m willing.

 Hesitant yet trusting His hand.

-Because although the process is painful, it is rewarding and strengthening and amazing and life giving.
+Because although the process is painful, it’s rewarding and strengthening and amazing and life giving.

 The process brings reward, new levels of worship and a new sense of His daily presence.

 The spiritual and personal growth process brings freedom and joy.
 In the midst.